 Protect Yourself With PrEP

 You may be in a situation that makes you more likely to get HIV.
 You may share needles, or you’re in a relationship with someone who’s HIV-positive.
 If your partner takes HIV medication and has undetectable virus, they are unlikely to give it to you.
 But you may be at risk if they don’t take their medication consistently or don’t know what their viral load is.

 You can protect yourself by taking a daily pill to help avoid infection.
 It’s called pre-exposure prophylaxis, or PrEP.
-The pill, Truvada, contains two drugs, emtricitabine and tenofovir.
+There are a few options.
+The pill, Truvada contains two drugs, emtricitabine and tenofovir.
 These are antiretrovirals, which means they don’t allow the virus to take hold and spread through your body.

 If you have unprotected sex with someone who’s HIV positive, your chance of getting HIV drops by about 99% if you take PrEP daily.
 It doesn’t work as well if you inject drugs, but it still lowers your chances by at least 74%.
 For it to work this well, you need to take it every day.

-Another drug, Descovy, was recently approved for PrEP.
-But it’s not recommended for women having receptive vaginal sex.
+A similar drug, Descovy, is approved for PrEP, but it’s not recommended for women having receptive vaginal sex.

 If you want to take PrEP, talk to your doctor.
 You’ll need to take an HIV test first to make sure that you don’t already have the virus.
 You’ll need to have tests every 3 months while on this medication.
 Many health insurance plans cover it.
 If you don’t have insurance, your doctor can help you find a medication assistance plan.